tmuka/artsonia_slurp/README.md

 if you run it in the directory the files already exist in, it wont re-download existing files

 ## Todo
-~~finish the feature to pass a second argument for a grade level filter so subsequent script runs don't redownload existing files.~~
+finish the feature to pass a second argument for a grade level filter so subsequent script runs don't redownload existing files.  perhaps switch to using wget --noclobber